Home

 Let’s see.

-This involves keeping you comfortable and making sure your injury doesn’t worsen.
 How does ice help with this?

-How your muscle tissue will react
+How ice affects your calf muscle tissue

 1